a03993/leetcode-roadmap/notes/383_ransom_note.md

 - Use `Map.get` and `Map.set` to read/update counts.
 - Use `Map.size == 0` for efficient termination instead of looping through keys.
 - Early return `true` if Map becomes empty.
+- Space Complexity: `O(1)`, because if we only deal with the 26 lowercase English letters a–z, the Map (or array) will store at most 26 keys regardless of the input string length.